Ivan the Terrible: Appointment of Simeon Bekbulatovich

-In 1575, Ivan once again pretended to resign from his title and proclaimed Simeon Bekbulatovich, his statesman of Tatar origin, the new Grand Prince of All Rus.
-Simeon reigned as a figurehead leader for about a year.
-According to the English envoy Giles Fletcher, the Elder, Simeon acted under Ivan's instructions to confiscate all of the lands that belonged to monasteries, and Ivan pretended to disagree with the decision.
-When the throne was returned to Ivan in 1576, he returned some of the confiscated land and kept the rest.
+In September or October 1575, Ivan IV unexpectedly proclaimed Simeon Bekbulatovich, a statesman of Tatar origin, as Grand Prince of All Russia.
+Simeon served as a nominal ruler for about a year, while Ivan retained de facto control of the government.
+According to the English envoy Giles Fletcher the Elder, Simeon—acting on Ivan’s instructions—confiscated lands belonging to monasteries, while Ivan publicly feigned opposition to the measure.
+When the throne was formally restored to Ivan in September 1576, he returned some of the confiscated estates but retained a substantial portion for the crown.